 Dasha Smith ’98

-Dasha Smith ’98 is executive vice president and chief people officer of the National Football League, where she is responsible for all human resource activities.
+Dasha Smith ’98 is executive vice president and chief administrative officer of the National Football League, where she is responsible for all human resource activities.
 Prior to the NFL, Smith was executive vice president and global chief human resources officer for Sony Music Entertainment.
 Prior to Sony, Smith worked at GCM Grosvenor, a global alternative asset management firm, where she served as managing director, a member of the office of the chairman, and chief human resources officer.
 She also worked five years at Time Inc. as head of employee relations and chief employment counsel.
 Her early career included stints in London and New York with firms such as Latham & Watkins and Covington & Burling.
 As an executive overseeing global human resources functions, Smith focuses on diversity as a competitive differentiator.
 She said she was drawn to the legal profession because of its power to move the needle toward inclusivity.
 As an African American and a woman, she said opportunities available to her were due in part to the efforts of lawyers who preceded her.
 A member of the Law School’s Alumni Council, Smith aims to give back by using her voice to encourage diversity and positive change in all contexts.